-When we peep through a keyhole, we are aware that we are entering a private world where we should not be looking; everything we see is private and therefore more titillating.
-Peep Show; the words, themselves, conjure images of seedy back rooms where sexual contact is limited to a one-way viewing.
+When we peep through a keyhole, we are aware that we should not; everything we see is private and therefore more titillating.
+Peep Show; the words themselves conjure images of seedy back rooms where sexual contact is limited to a one-way viewing.

-With her latest series, Feit Covey combines the secret and prurient world summoned by the modern connotation of the term “Peep Show”, with the innocent world of Victorian-era peep show boxes.
-The engravings in this series are suggestive rather than overtly sexual.
+In this series, Feit Covey combines the secret and prurient world summoned by the modern connotation of the term “Peep Show”, with the innocent world of Victorian-era peep show boxes.
+The engravings are suggestive rather than overtly sexual.
 However, by simply placing the print inside a box, the viewer is forced into the role of voyeur, having to bend – almost awkwardly – in order to glimpse the images through an actual keyhole.

 The boxes themselves are custom designed and hand-crafted by a master cabinet maker.
 They are modeled on elegant peep show boxes circa 1820 and available in both Cherry and Walnut.
 Each box has unique Victorian style hardware and storage space for ten prints.